IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-01-simple-app.md

   title: Prerequisites
 next:
   file: spl-lab-02-understand-data-flow
-  title: Lab 2 - Understand the flow of data
+  title: Part 2 - Understand the flow of data
 ---

-In this lab, you will develop an application for a simple scenario: read vehicle location, speed, and other sensor data from a file, look for observations of a specific few vehicles, and write the selected observations to another file.
+In this section, you will develop an application for a simple scenario: read vehicle location, speed, and other sensor data from a file, look for observations of a specific few vehicles, and write the selected observations to another file.